cassiozen/backticks/README.md

 ### Using a Layout file

-Backticks supports the usage of a layout file: it does so by combining the view with the configured layout.
-The layout is processed in a generator function, so you have access to `yield` Within it (identifies where the contents of the view currently being rendered is inserted).
+Backticks supports the usage of a layout file.
+The layout is processed in a generator function, so you have access to `yield` Within it.

+By default, Backticks will try to load a "layout" file using the same folder and extension of your views.

 Example:

 ```javascript